-As I mentioned above, it was at Oriental Bay that the first stirrings of feelings for Wellington were born.
+Oriental Bay is the spot where the first stirrings of my feelings for Wellington were born.
 On a nice day, this is, hands-down, my favorite place to be in Wellington.
-And I'm not alone in feeling this way — locals and visitors alike gravitate toward Oriental Bay when the weather is nice.
+And I'm not alone in feeling this way — locals and visitors alike gravitate toward Oriental Bay on weekends and sunny days.

-Waterfront near Te Papa
+Te Papa waterfront

 City to Sea Bridge and Civic Square